Its personal, intrinsically motivated, impactful, and aligned with your strengths

 Understanding the generation after X

-Being fully absorbed by and enthusiastic about work and acting to further the organization's reputation and interests
+Being fully absorbed by and enthusiastic about work and acting to further the organization

 Essential references and sources of advice for all new and existing directors, as well as those who aspire to this position